computersarecool/willynolan.com/_posts/research/2017-04-09-dsa-opengl.md

     - p: 'Early versions of OpenGL are limited in terms of the control the user has, but much new graphics APIs sucha as Vulkan can make getting started with graphics very intimidating and prototyping or experimenting with the GPU challenging.'

-    - p: 'The research I did resulted in applications that explore many of the ways in which DSA leads to a more elegant programming experience.'
+    - p: The research I did resulted in applications that explore many of the ways in which DSA leads to a more elegant programming experience.

     - p: 'The featured images shows just a few examples of graphics techniques made easier with DSA.
 These include tessellation, an example of the Phong Illumination Model and a real time raytracer.'